 - Avant-garde and mid twentieth-century poetry

-- Articulations of Identity (women’s writing, poesía negrista, narrativa negra, (indigenismo))
+- Articulations of Identity (women’s writing, poesía negrista, narrativa negra, indigenismo)

-- Visualizing America (painting, muralism, photography, early film)
+- Visualizing America (painting, muralism, photography)

 The topics allow a detailed engagement with individual authors and texts in a comparative framework.
 Some of the topics contain regional themes and diverse genres and groupings of texts.
 There are no set texts as such, but major authors and their works are given in the detailed reading lists below.
 Questions are designed to allow both detailed focus and a wider-ranging approach.